Is the Death Doula Path Right for You? Take the Free Quiz →

 Can I use this certification outside Canada or the United States?+

 Yes.
-IEOLCA students come from more than 75 countries.
+IEOLCA welcomes students from around the world.
 End-of-life doula roles and expectations vary by region, so graduates should understand the local scope, requirements, and referral landscape where they live and work.

 How do death doulas find clients or begin practicing?+